The combination of asynchronous and synchronous learning methods is exciting, challenging and enriching.

 Please share some examples of new insights / tools that you have gained through the EMC and how you’ve been able to implement them in your professional life?

-I have to admit that the EMC programme is very different from all the leadership training programmes that I have attended so far.
+I must admit that the EMC programme is very different from all the leadership training programmes that I have attended so far.
 The course has helped me to connect with my inner self and I am on a journey to self-discovery, awareness and awakening.

-I have completed three modules so far and I can safely say that each and every psychological concept that I have been exposed to so far has been useful and helpful in uncovering my unconscious behaviour, feelings and emotions.
+I have completed three modules so far and I can safely say that each psychological concept that I have been exposed to so far has been useful and helpful in uncovering my unconscious behaviour, feelings, and emotions.
 The wide range of concepts have made me realise “Why do I do what I do?”

-EMC has given me an excellent opportunity to build on my self-awareness and understand my behaviour, feelings and emotions.
-This is definitely helping me in becoming a better version of myself and bringing out the best in me.
+EMC has given me an excellent opportunity to build on my self-awareness and understand my behaviour, feelings, and emotions.
+This is helping me in becoming a better version of myself and bringing out the best in me.

 I have also started using a lot of the psychodynamic concepts learnt so far on my coaching clients and I can see the growth and positive changes in them.

 Lastly, what advice do you have for people out there who may be currently reading about the programme or considering whether this is the right programme for them?

 Our unconscious thoughts, feelings and emotions influence our actions and behaviour.
 It is important to know your inner self and how your past is influencing rather than controlling your present.